What is chronic sinusitis?

 Symptoms of chronic sinusitis may include:

-- Tenderness or pressure in the face (particularly around the nose, eyes, and forehead)
+- Tenderness or pressure in the face (particularly around the nose, eyes and forehead).

-- Post nasal drip (mucus drips down the throat)
+- Post nasal drip (mucus drips down the throat).

-- Nasal discharge (thick yellow or green discharge from nose)
+- Nasal discharge (thick yellow or green discharge from nose) or a stuffy nose.

-- Ear pain
+- Ear pain.

 - Loss of the senses of taste and smell.